Platonn/ng-ssr-memory-leak-bug/README.md

 1. in one terminal run `npm run watch`
 2. in another terminal run `npm run dev:ssr`
-3. in the third terminal run `curl http://localhost:4000/?success` and verify the second terminal prints:
+3. [HAPPY PATH - no memory leak] in the third terminal run `curl http://localhost:4000/?success` and verify the second terminal prints:

 ```
 Angular is running in development mode.